scala/scala-lang/blog/_posts/2017-05-31-first-dotty-milestone-release.md

 ## How can you try it out?

-You have several alternatives: use the `sbt-dotty` plugin, get a standalone installation, or try it online on [Scastie](https://scastie.scala-lang.org/).
+You have several alternatives: use the `sbt-dotty` plugin, get a standalone installation, or try it online on [Scastie].

 ### sbt
 Using sbt 0.13.13 or newer, do: